zebubull/CBuild/README.md

 ### `flag` (Optional; Options: Any literal with no whitespace)
 Sets the given compiler flag.
-A `-` or `--` must be included, as this simply passes the given literal as a argument to the compiler with no processing.
+A `-` or `--` must be included, as this simply passes the given literal as an argument to the compiler with no processing.

 ### Example Config
 The [cbuild](cbuild) file in the project root.